 The limiting factor is outcomes, GCSE performance indicators are currently weak, so families should treat open events and admissions conversations as essential due diligence, focusing on improvements since 2021, pathway-specific results, and the support in place for students making a transition at 14.

 South Devon UTC was graded Good at its latest Ofsted inspection (05 October 2021), including sixth form provision.
-It offers distinctive technical facilities and a 14–19 pathway, but the published GCSE performance indicators in the most recent dataset are weak, so fit will depend heavily on the student’s needs and motivation for a technical route.
+It offers distinctive technical facilities and a 14–19 pathway, but GCSE Attainment 8 is 25.7 and Progress 8 is -1.29 in the current dataset, so fit will depend heavily on the student’s needs and motivation for a technical route.

 Yes.
 This is a state school, so there are no tuition fees.
 Families should still budget for typical school costs such as uniform, trips, and any optional enrichment activities.